Image Source: https://unsplash.com/photos/HlNcigvUi4Q

 2. Focus On Your Iron Intake

 Red meat is a dense source of iron.
 When you are no longer consuming red meat, it is important that you get your iron through other sources.
 Thankfully, many dark and leafy greens offer a high iron content.
 In addition, cooking meals using a cast-iron skillet quickly increases the iron you receive from everyday foods.
-When adhering to a plant-based diet, it is important that you monitor your ferritin and hemoglobin levels on a regular basis to ensure that you are getting the adequate amount of iron in the bloodstream.
+When adhering to a plant-based diet, it is important that you monitor your ferritin and hemoglobin levels on a regular basis to ensure that you are getting an adequate amount of iron in the bloodstream.
 When you search “order blood test near me,” you will find companies that will do your lab work on the spot so that you regularly monitor your levels.

 3. Read Ingredient Labels